Quick French Puff Pastry Apple Tart with Caramel Sauce

 - Puree the apples, transfer to a container, cover and refrigerate

-- Make a caramel using the water and the sugar.
+- First, make caramel using water and sugar.

-- Once the caramel starts fuming and the bubbles become smaller pour in the HOT cream whisking at the same time.
-Add the salt.
-Make sure to use a big pot because when you add the hot cream it risks of overflowing!
+- Once the caramel starts fuming and the bubbles become smaller, pour in the hot cream, whisking simultaneously.
+Next, add the salt.
+Make sure to use a big pot because when you add the hot cream, it risks overflowing!

 - Remove from heat and let the caramel sit until the bubbles have subsided.

-- Strain the caramel over a the clean bowl (the one you have already prepared over a cold-water bath 😉) and let it cool down.
+- Transfer the caramel to the clean bowl (the one you have already prepared over a cold-water bath 😉) and let it cool down.

-How do you keep the bottom of puff pastry from getting soggy?
+To keep the bottom puff pastry from getting soggy:

 - Brush the base of each puff pastry rectangle with softened butter